hachecom/ComputerVision_problmes/README.md

     From there, we extracted each of the text ROIs and then applied text recognition using OpenCV and Tesseract v4.
 We also looked at Python code to perform both text detection and text recognition in a single script.

-## No. 7 Ball Tracking with OpenCV
+## No. 7 - Ball Tracking with OpenCV
 The Python script we developed was able to (1) detect the presence of the colored ball, followed by (2) track and draw the position of the ball as it moved around the screen.

+## No. 8 - Facial landmarks with dlib, OpenCV, and Python
+How to detect and extract facial landmarks using dlib, OpenCV, and Python.